 Step 1: Assess Your Diet

 A food journal can be a great tool for identifying specific foods that don't agree with you.
 Writing down everything you eat for a week and noting when you have bloating can provide clear clues.
 Another option is to simply take pictures of everything you eat for a week, and again, note when bloating occurs.
 Keep in mind, even healthy foods can produce some temporary bloat, and that's OK.
 Cruciferous vegetables like kale and cabbage contain raffinose — a sugar that remains undigested until bacteria in your gut ferments it, which can in turn produces gas.
 Beans are another likely source.
+You'll also want to pay attention to your wheat and dairy intake to see if either of those might be causing your bloat.

-Step 2: Remove Major Offenders
+Step 2: Remove Bloat Offenders

 Carbonated beverages (including sparkling water and beer), chewing gum, and sugar alcohols are three easy offenders to remove immediately.
 Also, make it a habit to eat mindfully, chewing each bite thoroughly.

-Step 3: Add in the Good Stuff
+Step 3: Add in De-bloaters

 It's also one of the major reasons we created Greens Ritual, which is meant to be a daily habit, each morning first thing upon waking.